Guides

 This way, the cost of infrastructure to transport solar energy in China is relatively high.

-No wonder, it’s one of the leading countries that use solar energy.
+Challenges aside, China is a global leader in renewable energy production and use.
+No wonder it’s one of the leading countries that use solar energy.

 2. The United States